 It is also possible to obtain direct access to respondent-level data to feed into your own planning tools.
 Please contact PAMCo Ltd to find out how to do this.

+Any publisher-owned print or digital brand is welcome to apply to have their brand included in PAMCo.
 For digital brands this is the case, even if there is no corresponding print brand, or the print brand does not have a readership estimate published.

 For print publications the key consideration is that display advertising is carried.
 Publications which are not normally covered are:

-- Titles carrying only classified advertising, or not carrying advertising at all
+Titles carrying only classified advertising, or not carrying advertising at all

-- Trade, business or professional titles, or special-interest titles whose readers are unlikely to be properly represented in the sample
+Trade, business or professional titles, or special-interest titles whose readers are unlikely to be properly represented in the sample

-- Titles aimed primarily at children (aged 14 or under)
+Titles aimed primarily at children (aged 14 or under)

-- Titles appearing less often than quarterly, or titles which appear irregularly
+Titles appearing less often than quarterly, or titles which appear irregularly

 There is no minimum circulation requirement for print publications, but a publication must achieve a minimum sample before any data can be released.
-Click here to see the PAMCo Rules for Measurement and Publication.
+Click to see the PAMCo Rules for Measurement and Publication.

-50. What if I have a brand that doesn’t have enough sample for publication of a print estimate, or does not have an accompanying print publication, can the digital estimate still be included in the PAMCo dataset?
+39. What if I have a brand that doesn’t have enough sample for publication of a print estimate, or does not have an accompanying print publication, can the digital estimate still be included in the PAMCo dataset?

-Yes, providing it appears within comScore.
+Yes, providing it appears within Ipsos iris.

 Tagging is not essential but is strongly recommended in order to achieve the best possible estimates.